 Coco Coir (Coconut pith) is the ground up material from underneath the husk.
 It’s a very environmentally conscious choice for a medium, as it is one of the only portions left over in coconut processing.
 Unadulterated, it needs a calcium/magnesium charge, and a rinse to shed excess sodium content before use.
 Coir has natural antifungal properties and discourages algae growth – when added to the top of other growth mediums.

 Expanded Clay (Hydroton/Hydrokorrels) is a rounded medium created by heating clay at a high temperature resulting in expansion.
 These porous, reusable beads allow for sharp drainage, nutrient uptake, and air capacity.
 Hydroton also provides great support for the root zone.
 You can add peat or coco coir to help retain more moisture and nutrient content around the root zone for plants to feed on between irrigations.

-These are by far not the only mediums used in hydroponics today, but are the cornerstones.
+These are by far not the only mediums used in hydroponics today but are the cornerstones.
 As hydroponic enthusiasts, we are always anxious to see what’s next.
-Testing new innovations always furthers the field of hydro-gardening, and helps each grower see what works best for us.
+Testing new innovations always further the field of hydro-gardening and helps each grower see what works best for us.

 Latest posts by Guest Author (see all)

 - The Healing Powers Of These Medicinal Plants In Your Garden - July 30, 2018

 - Attracting The Honeybee To Your Garden; Why We All Need To Help - June 4, 2018